 The city has multiple farmers markets too if that’s your preferred choice of shopping, and you can even venture south of the city to Kemah, where you can find fresh off the boat Gulf seafood for a fraction of the price you’d pay in the city.

 There is so much to do, see, eat and experience in Houston.
-But don’t forget we have a major international airport just 20 miles north of the city, as well as Hobby airport, offering more of a focus on domestic flights 11 miles south of Downtown.
+But don’t forget we have a major international airport just 20 miles north of the city.
+We also have Hobby airport, offering more of a focus on domestic flights 11 miles south of Downtown.

-If you need an escape into nature, the Texas coastline is a mere 50 miles south, and if hiking in the woods is your speed, then Sam Houston National Forest is just 60 miles due north.
+If you need an escape into nature, the Texas coastline is a mere 50 miles south.
+If hiking in the woods is your speed, then Sam Houston National Forest is just 60 miles due north.

 Whatever your interests are, moving to Houston guarantees you’ll find your niche in no time.